chisui/dakka/thesis/main.md

 # Introduction

-The goal of this thesis is to explore Actor frameworks, similar to Akka for Haskell, in particular how Haskell's type system can be leveraged to improve uppon Akkas design.
+The goal of this thesis is to explore Actor frameworks, similar to Akka for Haskell, in particular how Haskell's type system can be leveraged to improve upon Akkas design.
 Haskell gives us many tools in its type system that together with Haskell's purely functional nature enables us to formulate more strict constraints on Actor systems.
 To formulate these constraints I will leverage some of Haskell's dependent typing features.
 Another focus of the thesis is the testability of code written using the created framework.